contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 **Width of the left column**: Here you define the width of the left column.

-**Width of the right column**: Here you can set the width of the right column.
+**Width of the right column**: Here you set the width of the right column.

-## Own layout areas
+## Custom layout areas

 By default, the Contao CSS framework defines the following layout areas:

-- Headline
+- Header
 - Left column
 - Right column
 - Main column